-The International Student will not be certified as an analyst as a result of participation in our program.
+The International Scholar will not be certified as an analyst as a result of participation in our program.
 However, she or he will experience a substantial grounding for the further study of analytical psychology.
-Most of our former International Students have subsequently become Jungian analysts via the International Association for Analytical Psychology (IAAP).
+Most of our former International Scholars have subsequently become Jungian analysts via the International Association for Analytical Psychology (IAAP).

 The applicant must be sufficiently proficient in English to be able to participate in the program described above and may be asked to take an English proficiency exam, such as TOEFL, for the purposes of verification.